katydecorah/katydecorah.github.io/adventures/_posts/2013-09-21-adirondack-balloon-festival.md

 We got back into Glens Falls around 9 am and stopped for breakfast at The Peppermill.
 After mom and I rested a bit, we decided to take advantage of what was left of the now sunny Saturday.

 We drove out to the Coldbrook Preserve in Wilton.
-The preserve has a few very pleasant trails through forest and marsh.
+The preserve has a few pleasant trails through forest and marsh.
 I would definitely go back.

 <div class="photos">